poeli/GOTTCHA2/docs/tutorial.md

 ### Example conventions

 - `gottcha2 profile` maps reads to the selected signature database and produces taxonomic reports.
-- `gottcha2 fast-profile` first narrow the reference set, then runs the profiling workflow on the reduced reference.
+- `gottcha2 fast-profile` first narrows the reference set, then runs the profiling workflow on the reduced reference.
 - `gottcha2 extract` pulls reads assigned to selected taxa from an existing GOTTCHA2 BAM file.
 - `-d/--database` points to either a database prefix, such as `/path/to/db/gottcha_db.species.fna`, or to a directory that contains the matching database files.
 - `-i/--input` supplies one or more read files.
 Use two files for paired-end Illumina reads and one file for single-end or Nanopore reads.
 - `-b/--bam` reuses an existing sorted and indexed BAM instead of remapping reads.
+- `-np/--nanopore` enables ONT mode and maps intact long reads by default.
+- `--ont-chunk`, used together with `-np`, selects the earlier 150 bp chunk workflow.
 - `-t/--threads` controls the number of CPU threads used by mapping and related processing steps.
 - `-o/--outdir` chooses the output directory.
 GOTTCHA2 creates it if needed.
 - `-p/--prefix` sets the output filename prefix.
 If you omit it, GOTTCHA2 derives a prefix from the input filename or BAM name.